bryan-lott/gdax-total-value/README.md

 from or inspired by https://github.com/weissjeffm/gdax-bot.
 Really nifty bot (that I don't entirely understand yet) that you should check out.

+## Contributing

+Fork + Branch and create a PR, open an issue, or start a conversation!

 ## Requirements

 * Gdax API key with the `View` permission.